Dual-domain Modulation Network for Lightweight Image Super-Resolution: Introduction

-Based on the observations above, we propose a Dual-domain Modulation Network (DMNet) for lightweight SR. Our DMNet contains two modules: Wavelet-domain Modulation Transformer (WMT) and Spatial-domain Modulation Transformer (SMT), which modulate the wavelet and spatial domain information separately, which utilize self-attention to separately capture the correlations among different wavelet frequency and spatial domain features.
+Based on the above observations, we propose a Dual-domain Modulation Network (DMNet) for lightweight SR. Our DMNet contains two modules: Wavelet-domain Modulation Transformer (WMT) and Spatial-domain Modulation Transformer (SMT), which modulate the wavelet and spatial domain information separately, which utilize self-attention to separately capture the correlations among different wavelet frequency and spatial domain features.
 Meanwhile, we separately utilize Fourier loss and image reconstruction loss to supervise frequency and spatial domain reconstruction.
 Our design ensures the overall similarity of SR images with ground truth while highlighting high-frequency features absent in LR images.
 Additionally, WMT combines self-attention and dynamic convolution to extract wavelet-domain features, capturing long-range dependencies and adapting to various frequency components, enabling efficient processing of frequency-domain features.
-As depicted in Fig.~\ref{fig:teaser} (a), (b), and (c), our method achieves the highest PSNR with fewer Params and FLOPs compared to existing lightweight SR methods.
-Moreover, as shown in Fig.~\ref{fig:teaser} (d), our method delivers the highest PSNR with minimal FLOPs and the fastest inference speed compared to recent lightweight Transformer- and Mamba-based methods.
+As depicted in Fig.~\ref{fig:teaser} (a), (b), (c), and (d) our method achieves the highest PSNR with fewer Params and FLOPs compared to existing methods, and our method delivers the highest PSNR with minimal FLOPs and the fastest inference speed compared to recent Transformer- and Mamba-based methods.
+For example, on ×2 Manga109~\cite{matsui2017sketch} test set, our DMNet achieves 0.07 dB higher than Hit-SNG~\cite{zhang2025hit} while using only 56\% of its Parmas and 54\% of its FLOPs—and surpasses MambaIR~\cite{guo2025mambair} by 0.08 dB with 35\% fewer Parmas and 42\% fewer FLOPs.

 In summary, the contributions of this paper are as follows:

 \begin{itemize} \item We find hybrid frequency domain utilization, combining wavelet features with Fourier supervision, effectively balances overall structure and high-frequency reconstruction. \item We propose a WMT based on wavelet transform, which can highlight the relationship between high- and low-frequency contents, further improving SR texture accuracy. \item Extensive experiments demonstrate that our DMNet can outperform existing lightweight SR methods in synthetic and real datasets with fewer Params and FLOPs. \end{itemize}